EQuiw/code-imitator/src/PyProject/README_ATTRIBUTION.md

   - This directory contains all the learning code.
 - *ConfigurationLearning*
   - These classes here bundle all the settings for learning.
-- *featureextraction*
+- *featureextractionV2*
   - All classes that extract the different types of features.

-#### Learning
-- Open ```evaluations/learning/rf_usenix/train_models_parallel.py```
-- If you do not start the script via bash (see start_train_models_parallel.sh), pass the PROBLEM_ID in python as string simply, and remove the args parser.
-- Go through the script step by step.
-- For Abuhamad et al., we have an equivalent script located under *rnn_css*.

 ### Some notes about the feature classes
-- In the following, I will introduce the different feature classes in the directory *PyProject/featureextraction*.
-- *CodeStyloFeatures*  is the abstract parent class.
+- *StyloFeatures*  is the abstract parent class.
 - Then, we have a child class for the different sources of features.
-We have features that we load from the java implementation by Caliskan et al, we have features we can get from Python directly and we have features that we obtain from our clang implementation (all the AST features).
+We have features that we load from the java implementation by Caliskan et al., we have features that we can get from Python directly and we have features that we obtain from our clang implementation (all the AST features).
 - Features sources:
-  1. *CodeStyloARFFFeatures* contains the features that we load from the Java implementation by Caliskan et al..
+  1. *StyloARFFFeatures* contains the features that we load from the Java implementation by Caliskan et al..
     - It mostly contains layout features.
     - The lexical features that are present in this feature type are also present in our other feature sources.
 Therefore, you will often see that we do not load the ARFF features in our experiments.
     And that's why it is actually optional to set up all the java stuff.
     - Example: the number of functions is also given by an AST node type.
   2. Unigrams / Lexems:
-    - We have two classes *CodeStyloUnigramFeatures* and *CodeStyloLexemFeatures* to get unigram features.
+    - To get unigram/lexem features, we have two implementations.
-    - The first loads the source code files in Python, and tokens are directly extracted in Python.
+    - StyloUnigramFeatures loads the source code files in Python, and tokens are directly extracted in Python.
-    - The second class loads the lexems extracted by clang.
+    - The second way loads the lexems as extracted by clang (look at the StyloLexemsFeaturesGenerator.py).
     - Both methods have almost the same output, and you can use the python version for convenience.
-  3. *CodeStyloJoernFeatures*:
+  3. *StyloClangFeaturesAbstract*:
-    - This class contains all clang-based features, such as AST bigrams or AST code in leaves features.
+    - Classes that inherit from this class contain all clang-based features, such as AST bigrams or *AST code in leaves* features.
-- *CodeStyloMergedFeatures* is a class to bundle all different feature classes.
-It serves as a proxy to the individual feature classes, so that we can use a single feature matrix later.

 - Another remark about the td-idf stuff: It is important that we perform the tf-idf transformation only on the respective training set for any split during the cross-validation.
-That's why we have the function *gettfidffeatures*.
+That's why we have the function *createtfidffeatures*.
 If we have a training feature matrix, we call it without a trainingobject.
 Then, we perform a tf-idf weighting on the training matrix.
 Later for the 'test' matrix, we can simply pass the training object and we use the normalization parameters from the training step for the test matrix as well.
 This avoids data snooping.